shenyangHuang/LAD/README.md

 ## Citation:

+If use code or data from this repository, please consider __citing the following paper__:

 @article{huang2020laplacian,
   title={Laplacian Change Point Detection for Dynamic Graphs}, author={Huang, Shenyang and Hitti, Yasmeen and Rabusseau, Guillaume and Rabbany, Reihaneh},